 Mr. W. Clark McFadden, II

-W. Clark McFadden II is a Partner at Dewey & LeBoeuf LLP.
+W. Clark McFadden II is Senior Counsel, International Trade and Compliance at Orrick.
 He represents corporate clients in international trade, encompassing work in litigation, regulation and legislation.
 He also specializes in international corporate transactions, especially the formation of joint ventures and consortia, and international investigations and enforcement proceedings.

 Mr. McFadden has a broad background in foreign affairs and international trade, having experience with Congressional committees, the U.S. Department of Defense and the National Security Council.

 In 1986, he was appointed General Counsel, President's Special Review Board ("Tower Commission"), to investigate the National Security Council system and the Iran-Contra Affair.

 In 1979, Mr. McFadden served as Special Counsel to the Senate Foreign Relations Committee on the Strategic Arms Limitations Treaty (SALT II).
 Previously, from 1973-1976, he was General Counsel, Senate Armed Services Committee, and was responsible to the Committee for all legislative, investigatory and oversight activities.